AppColony/slate/source/includes/api/v2/user_positions/_create.md

-## Associate a user with a position
+# Associate a User with a Position

 ```http
 POST /api/public/v2/user_positions HTTP/1.1